KumoCorp/kumomta/docs/tutorial/kumomta_day_1.md

 5) Create a configuration policy in ```/opt/kumomta/etc/policy/``` based on the example at [ https://docs.kumomta.com/userguide/configuration/example/](https://docs.kumomta.com/userguide/configuration/example/)
 Hint, you can copy and paste that into a new file and edit the necessary parts.
+You should either create dkim keys or comment out the dkim signing portion for now.

 6) Run it with (assuming you named your policy "example.lua")
 ```console